Why This Gut Expert Wants You To Eat More Berries

 While treats like wine and chocolate can technically be sources of polyphenols, Ghannoum encourages us to go the slightly less indulgent route when looking for ways to tap into this group of antioxidants.
 "A lot of the polyphenols," he told mindbodygreen, "come from some berries."

 Some berries are better sources of polyphenols than others—but luckily, some of the best sources are the common ones.
-One study cited blueberries as a great source of phenolic acids, which are a type of polyphenols.
-Other berries that are sources of polyphenols include currants, blackberries, elderberries, raspberries, and strawberries.
+One study cited blueberries2 as a great source of phenolic acids, which are a type of polyphenols.
+Other berries that are sources of polyphenols3 include currants, blackberries, elderberries, raspberries, and strawberries.

 Ghannoum doesn't have any favorites, though: "I love different types of berries," he said.
 "They are a very, very mycobiome friendly diet."
 Other things he incorporates into his diet include herbs and seafood.